-Smiling is the secret to happiness
+Smiling Is the Secret to Happiness

-It’s a wonderful idea–after all, if it was that easy to boost your mood we all could be happy every day.
-But, just like smiling can’t solve our problems, it can’t take away the unhappiness that comes from experiencing negative events.
+It’s a wonderful idea—if it was that easy to boost your mood, we could all be happy daily.
+But, just like smiling can’t solve our problems, it can’t take away the unhappiness from experiencing negative events.

 Genuine happiness causes the muscles near the eye to activate, so if you only move your lips upward, your brain won’t receive the signal to be happy.

 The Science: If you are experiencing a negative emotion such as anger, sadness, grief, fear, etc., a fake smile to cover up your emotions can make you feel worse.
 Research1https://www.scientificamerican.com/article/negative-emotions-key-well-being/ shows that suppressing feelings raises your stress level and can cause you to dwell on the negative emotions for longer than if you accept your emotions in the moment and let go.

 Obviously, certain contexts, such as professional environments or elsewhere in public, may not be appropriate places to express your emotions.
 In those cases, a fake smile may be necessary, but when you do so, internally validate your emotions so you don’t experience the negative effects of fully suppressing them.

 Bonus: Want more on the science of facial expressions and emotions?
 We got you covered: